Western Banded Gecko

 Related and Subspecies

-There are 8 subspecies of the Western Banded Gecko, 4 in the desert regions of the Southwest:
+There are eight subspecies of the western banded gecko, four in the desert regions of the Southwest:

 - Desert (C.v. variegatus) southeastern California, southwestern Nevada and western Arizona